 - Quality build

 Now that we’ve mentioned our top picks, it’s time for you to decide!
 If you find a pair that you think might be best for recording vocals, buy them and try it out!

 Our choice is the Audio-Technica ATH-M50x.
-It’s clean sound quality, industry sound isolation and quality build makes it a fantastic headphone for singers.
+It’s clean sound quality, industry sound isolation and over-ear design makes it a fantastic headphone for singers.

 The beauty of sound is that the experience is going to be somewhat different person-to-person.
-Each singer is going to have their own wants and needs that helps with their listening and recording experience.
-It all comes down to your own preferences.
+Each singer is going to use headphones for different sound profiles during their sessions.
+Each will have their own wants and needs that will help with their listening and recording experience.
+Whether you’re buying the best closed back headphones for a professional studio or a home studio, it all comes down to your own preferences.

 Try them out and see for yourself what ultimately suits your style.